 It is a condition to the distribution that Alkermes receives a private letter ruling from the IRS and an opinion from Goodwin Procter LLP, each satisfactory to Alkermes' board of directors and each continuing to be valid, together confirming that the separation and distribution, in relevant part and together with certain related transactions, subject to certain caveats, are tax-free for U.S. federal income tax purposes under Sections 355 and 368(a)(1)(D) of the Code, except for cash received in lieu of fractional ordinary shares.
-Assuming that the separation and distribution, in relevant part and together with certain related transactions, subject to certain caveats, so qualify, for U.S. federal income tax purposes, subject to the discussion below regarding cash in lieu of fractional ordinary shares, no gain or loss will be recognized by you and no amount will be included in your income upon receipt of Mural ordinary shares pursuant to the distribution.
+If, as is expected and in accordance with the private letter ruling and opinion described above, the separation and distribution, in relevant part and together with certain related transactions, subject to certain caveats, so qualify as a transaction that is tax-free under Sections 355 and 368(a)(1)(D) of the Code, for U.S. federal income tax purposes, subject to the discussion below regarding cash in lieu of fractional ordinary shares, no gain or loss will be recognized by you and no amount will be included in your income upon receipt of Mural ordinary shares pursuant to the distribution.
 You will, however, recognize a gain or loss for U.S. federal income tax purposes with respect to cash received in lieu of a fractional ordinary share of Mural.
 You should consult your tax advisor as to the particular consequences of the distribution to you, including the applicability and effect of any U.S. federal, state and local tax laws, as well as non-U.S. tax laws.
 For more information regarding the material U.S. federal income tax consequences of the distribution, see "Material U.S. Federal Income Tax Consequences."

 For U.S. federal income tax purposes, generally, your aggregate basis in the ordinary shares that you hold in Alkermes and the new Mural ordinary shares received in the distribution (including any fractional interest in Mural ordinary shares for which cash is received) will equal the aggregate basis in the Alkermes ordinary shares held by you immediately before the distribution, allocated between your Alkermes ordinary shares and Mural ordinary shares (including any fractional interest in Mural ordinary shares for which cash is received) you receive in the distribution in proportion to the relative fair market value of each on the distribution date.
-You should consult your tax advisor as to the particular consequences of the distribution to you, including the application of the tax basis allocation rules and the application of state, local and non-U.S. tax laws.
-For
+You should